CALD CHARTER*

 We, the (mentioned) Asian political parties, do hereby organize a COUNCIL OF ASIAN LIBERALS AND DEMOCRATS and hereby adopt this charter.

-ARTICLE 1: NATURE
+ARTICLE I: NATURE

-ARTICLE 2: OBJECTIVES
+ARTICLE II: OBJECTIVES

-The council shall have the following general objectives:
+The Council shall have the following general objectives:

 1. To foster the growth of society based on personal liberty, personal responsibility, social justice, the rule of law and free market economy;